 All the models were assessed based on certain parameters

 Losses were calculated based on the expected performance of the portfolio for the next 12 months, which is a very short duration for a product considering its overall lifetime.

 European banks have to follow IFRS 9 guidelines to calculate the Expected Credit Losses.
 Current models access the PD of accounts for only 12 months which is an under assessment of provisions that banks keep to cover for any credit losses.

-Model validation was crucial to submit final reports to the management to give confidence on the models.
-Presentation to executive level members requires covering all the details in a simple manner.
+Model validation was crucial to submit final reports to the management to give confidence in the models.
+Presentation to executive-level members requires covering all the details in a simple manner.

 Historical data was used to access the lifetime and multiple options were provided to the management.